The 1897-1898 cricket test match films

 This film is the first film with a cricket theme shot in Australia.

-THE AUSTRALIANS LEAVING THE FIELD
+THE AUSTRALIANS LEAVING THE FIELDAnd a review on 5 February states:

 during the First Test Match.